Seneca-ICTOER/OPS445/docs/A-Labs/lab2.md

 **Perform the following steps:**

-  1. Login to matrix or launch your Centos VM, open your code editor, and a a shell terminal (as a regular user) for executing your code.
+  1. Launch your Linux VM, open your code editor, and a a shell terminal (as a regular user) for executing your code.
   2. To begin, let's start out with a very basic script.
 This script will use objects that will display specific values to your terminal.
 Create the file **lab2a.py** in your **~/ops445/lab2** directory, containing the following content:

 ```python